noahgift/mlops-certifications/README.md

 # mlops-certifications

-Some brief notes on popular certifications related to MLOPs:
+Some brief notes on popular certifications related to MLOPs (with a special note towards the enterprise).

 ## Databricks